tgross/devopsdays-workshop/exercise01/README.md

 </div>
 ```

 Note that this requires cooperation of the application to accept an assigned dynamic port, but it avoids all overhead associated with an overlay networking solution or NAT.
-Note that in typical cloud environments you already have significant performance hits in networking due to hardware virtualization (+80% latency in a [2014 report from IBM](https://github.com/thewmf/kvm-docker-comparison)!), so adding a similar level of overhead on top of that is an extra hit.
+Note that in typical cloud environments you already have significant performance hits in networking due to hardware virtualization (+80% latency in a [2014 report from IBM (PDF)](https://domino.research.ibm.com/library/cyberdig.nsf/papers/0929052195DD819C85257D2300681E7B/$File/rc25482.pdf)!), so adding a similar level of overhead on top of that is an extra hit.
 Host networking is suitable if you don't need multi-tenant safety.

 ## Run on public IP w/ host networking, random port